2018 Malian presidential election: Voter registration

 As of July 24, there were 8,461,000 registered voters set to cast their vote 23,041 polling stations.

 Of the Malian refugees living in Mbera, Mauritania, 7,000 people registered to vote in the elections.

 Candidates

 There were 17 confirmed candidates and 13 more were pending as of late June.
 In the end, on July 5, the Constitutional Court approved the nomination of a total of 24 candidates in the election.
 Some of them include:

 Protests and violence

 On 6 June, thousands gathered in the capital Bamako to protest against Ibrahim Boubacar Keïta.

 On 25 July, following a robbery at a pharmacy, protesters "burned tyres and torched vehicles" in Timbuktu in response to the deepening insecurity and alleged mistreatment by police.
-This precipitate a violent clash the following day involving about 100 people.
+This precipitated a violent clash the following day involving about 100 people.

 On 31 July, gunmen attacked a convoy carrying election materials in the Ségou Region.
-This attack and the following shootout killed four soldiers and eight attackers.
+This attack and the subsequent shootout killed four soldiers and eight attackers.